php/php-langspec/spec/php-spec-draft.md

 to exist in future revisions.
 Usually, they are old approaches that have been superseded by new ones, and use of the old approach is discouraged.
-(Examples of this include the use of braces ({ }) for subscripting, and the use of old-style constructor names.)
+(Examples of this include the use of braces ({ }) for subscripting, and the use of old-style constructor names).

 #Terms and Definitions
 For the purposes of this document, the following terms and definitions